minijackson/2022-nixcon-cross-compilation/slides.md

 And the frustrating thing was that binutils *has* a fix, but wasn't in any released version.

-And Yocto was fetching it's binutils from an unreleased version, on a specific commit from a development branch.
+And Yocto was fetching its binutils from an unreleased version, on a specific commit from a development branch.

 Oh well, I fetched the fix as a patch, applied it and moved on...